akbarhossain/SCFU/excalibur.md

 ## Next Events

-Full details for the next Junior Excalibur 2019 event to be held 7th July 2019 can be found: [here](./junior_excalibur).
+Full details for the next Excalibur 2020 event to be held 25th and 26th April 2020 can be found: [here](./senior_excalibur).

 ## Why compete at Excalibur
 - Firstly it’s a team competition so expect to fence a lot of different fencing styles and to get a lot of practice.